 There are two required individual assignments in the course.
 These are on basic Excel, Excel Macros and VBA and PowerPoint.
-Please note that you are required to use the Microsoft Office 2016 suite or Mac for Office 2016 for these assignments.
+Please note that you are required to use the latest version of Microsoft Office available.
 Different versions have different features and may result in a lower grade.
+A copy of Microsoft Office can be acquired from CCS for use by all registered students.